WDI-SEA/notes/16-react/react-router/react-router-full.md

 ```

 # Navigate to the Routes
 Now that everything is hooked up you can manually enter different URLs and see how your page appears.
 If you go to <http://localhost:3000/>, you should see just the homepage.
-If you go to <http://localhost:3000/procedures>, you should see just the procedures page.
+If you go to <http://localhost:3000/services>, you should see just the services page.
 If you go to <http://localhost:3000/contact>, then you should see just the contact page.

 > Check it!
 > * Make sure that React Router is routing from each URL to the proper component
 correctly.
 > * Double check to make sure that the home page doesn't display at the same time as another component.
-If the homepage is shown while you're at the path to `/procedures` or `/contact` then you probably did not write the `exact` keyword when you defined the `/` Home route.
+If the homepage is shown while you're at the path to `/services` or `/contact` then you probably did not write the `exact` keyword when you defined the `/` Home route.

 ## Debugging Common Errors
 Let's intentionally make an error.
 Delete the `exact` keyword off the Home route.
-Navigate to the `/procedures` page and the `/contact` page again and see how the components are displayed.
+Navigate to the `/services` page and the `/contact` page again and see how the components are displayed.
 You should see the content of the homepage and the content for one of the other pages at the same time, with the home page on top.

 Now add the `exact` keyword back to the home route and notice that the pages don't double up any more.

 Two common errors:
 1. If the page appears blank, open the JavaScript console to see if there are errors.
 Chances are you have a typo somewhere or forgot to make sure the `<Router>` only has one child element.
-Remember, wrap all of your `<Route>` components in one `<div>`.
+Remember, wrap all of your `<Route>` components in one parent HTML element (we're using `main`).
 2. If multiple components appear on the page at the same time there's something with how you've routed URLs.
 Make sure you use the `exact` keyword on the root path `/` and make sure there are no duplicate URL paths defined anywhere.

 # Adding a Nav Section